Keating government: Economy

 After succeeding from Hawke as Labor leader and prime minister, Keating reshuffled the Cabinet.
 Dawkins replaced Ralph Willis as Treasurer.
 In 1991 Australia was in the midst of a prolonged economic recession, with eight-quarters of declining economic growth.
-In response to these economic conditions, Keating announced the "One Nation" economic program in February 1992.
+In response to these economic conditions, Keating announced the One Nation economic program in February 1992.
 Throughout his first year in office, unemployment continued to rise and with it government expenditure on welfare.
 In response, the government passed the Australian National Training Authority Act 1992 and Disability Discrimination Act 1992.
 Unemployment reached 11.4% at the end of 1992 – the highest level since the Great Depression.

 The government introduced the Superannuation Guarantee in 1992 as part of a major reform package addressing Australia's retirement income policies.
 Since its introduction, employers have been required to make compulsory contributions to superannuation on behalf of most of their employees.
 This contribution was originally set at 3% of the employees' income, and has been incrementally increased.

-A landmark workfare scheme known as "Working Nation" was implemented with the intention of providing work and training for the long-term unemployed, while the Industrial Relations Act of 1993 created a set of minimum entitlements in the workplace, relating to equal remuneration for work of equal value, unpaid parental leave, termination of employment (including unfair dismissal), and minimum wages.
+A landmark workfare scheme known as Working Nation was implemented with the intention of providing work and training for the long-term unemployed, while the Industrial Relations Reform Act 1993 created a set of minimum entitlements in the workplace, relating to equal remuneration for work of equal value, unpaid parental leave, termination of employment (including unfair dismissal), and minimum wages.
 According to Bill Kelty, the industrial changes introduced by Keating government provided trade unions "with more rights to bargain and more protection than was afforded to unions in most other nations".
-In addition, the Sex Discrimination and Affirmative Action Acts of 1986 were strengthened in 1992 by a series of amendments, with the SDA provisions extended to federal industrial awards and protections against sexual harassment in the workplace extended.
+In addition, the Sex Discrimination Act (SDA) and Affirmative Action Act of 1986 were strengthened in 1992 by a series of amendments, with the SDA provisions extended to federal industrial awards and protections against sexual harassment in the workplace extended.

 A number of adjustments were made to the social wage during Keating's five years in office.
-These included the introduction of an Earnings Credit Scheme, which enabled pensioners to earn extra income without losing their pension payments, a nonincome-tested Child Care Cash Rebate and a Home Child Care Allowance, the latter of which was paid directly to full-time carers of children in the home, a maternity allowance, a Commonwealth Dental Health Program, the Mature Age Allowance (an early retirement scheme for unemployed disadvantaged Australians over the age of sixty), a Parenting Allowance (a payment for parents with children at home and with very little personal income), and an Additional Parenting Allowance to the partners of unemployed workers.
+These included the introduction of the Earnings Credit Scheme, which enabled pensioners to earn extra income without losing their pension payments, a nonincome-tested Child Care Cash Rebate and a Home Child Care Allowance, the latter of which was paid directly to full-time carers of children in the home, a maternity allowance, a Commonwealth Dental Health Program, the Mature Age Allowance (an early retirement scheme for unemployed disadvantaged Australians over the age of sixty), a Parenting Allowance (a payment for parents with children at home and with very little personal income), and an Additional Parenting Allowance to the partners of unemployed workers.